 How to Read a Balance Sheet

-Balance sheet analysis is a core part of engaging in personal investments and managing capital.
+A balance sheet is a snapshot of a business that shows its assets (what is has), its liabilities (what it owes), and what value is left over (the equity).
+Balance sheet analysis is a core part of understanding the potential value of your stock market investments or in managing your capital as a business or an individual.
 In both cases, you have to know what assets a company has and what debts it owes.
 You'll want to know what the capital structure looks like and how much tangible capital is required relative to owner earnings—all information that can be found on the company's balance sheet if you know what you're looking for.

 If you have little or no understanding of balance sheets, these lessons can help.
 You'll know what you're seeing when you pick up a company's stock report.
 Grab a cup of coffee, get comfortable, and settle in for a long read.
 What you're about to study can change your life and it's worth the effort.